Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The two versions can be mixed, e. g. using the short version if ytr, yrot is 0.0 each.

+Example:
+* D1:100.0:0.0:0.0:90.0 means DH 1 displacement by 100 mm in Z axis direction and a rotation of the coordinate system by +90 degrees of the X axis

 # M669 A parameter: angles

 **Ajoint:min:max[:home]**